 The following recommendations are intended to minimize particulate matter emissions that are associated with transportation of silica sand, but these recommendations could also be used for other bulk-transport industries.
 If the LGU is interested in reducing the effects of particulate matter from transportation-related processes, then the following suggestions could form the basis for LGU permit requirements.
 The drop height at each material transfer point should be minimized by using telescopic chutes and skirting.
 Trucks and railcars that receive silica sand should do so via a telescoping loading spout that meets the design requirements described in the reference book Industrial Ventilation Handbook-A Manual of Recommended Practice for Design, currently in the 26th edition.
 Trucks that unload should do so within an enclosed structure.
 The doors that allow the truck to enter and exit the unloading station should be closed prior to the unloading procedure.
 The drop height from truck bed to the surface or receiving hopper should not exceed eight inches of open drop.
 Airborne material should be ducted to particulate control equipment meeting the same efficiencies described in the preceding silica sand processing section.
 Bottom dump trucks with dump gate skirts should be used for all overthe-road transportation.
 The skirting should have a maximum vehicle-to-ground clearance of six inches (air gap).
 As described by Minn.
 Stat.
 Section 169.81, subd.
 5b(b), all trucks in silica sand service should be covered.
 All railcars in silica sand service should be covered hoppers.
 All trucks that leave the facility should be processed by a vehicle wheel wash station.
-The silica sand service:
+The silica sand facility should keep and maintain the following records for the trucks in silica sand service: